ptranalex/next_watch/apps/bff-api/src/bff_api/core/README.md

 ***REMOVED*** BFF Core Module

-The core module contains the foundational components of the Next Watch BFF (Backend for Frontend) service, implementing a clean and maintainable Application Factory pattern.
+The core module contains the foundational components of the Next Watch BFF (Backend for Frontend) service, now **fully integrated with fast-core** for standardized FastAPI application patterns.

 ***REMOVED******REMOVED*** Overview